 To delete your personal cookies, browsing history, cached web pages or passwords and other personal data after using a web-based email service using Mozilla‘s Firefox’s browser:

-If you want to clear your private data automatically when you exit Firefox, complete the following:
+Clear your private data automatically when you exit Firefox by completing the following steps:

 - Make sure the ‘Always clear my private data when I close Firefox’ check box is ticked.

 - Choose the data that you want erasing and click OK.